solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     product is to do an element-wise multiplication of u and v and sum the results.
 The dot product is one of the most important and widely used vector operations because it measures the similarity between two vectors.
-You'll see more of this later on.
+You'll see more of this later.

 -   Orthogonal vectors: Vectors are orthogonal if their dot product is zero, meaning that they're at a 90 degree angle to each other.
 You